ATOMNFT/Deauth-Sleuth/README.md

 ## 🗄️ SD logging

-When SD logging is enabled, detected deauth and disassoc events are written to a CSV file.
+When SD logging is enabled, detected deauth and disassoc events are written to `deauth_log.csv`.
+Evil Twin alerts are written separately to `evil_twin_log.csv`.

 Current CSV fields: